 Salted caramel and chocolate are two of my very favorite things and I’ve never seen it in a bun before so I just had to try it.

 These buns came out absolutely amazing!

-They are gooey, addictive and although they are fabulous warm, they were nearly as good left over the next day (and they warm leftover nicely with just 15-20 seconds in the microwave).
+They are gooey, addictive and although they are fabulous warm, they were nearly as good leftover the next day (and they warm leftover nicely with just 15-20 seconds in the microwave).

 I made them with dark chocolate because it’s not as sweet and I don’t think milk chocolate would work.
-The balance between the bitter sweet chocolate, salted caramel and soft bun is a pure perfection!
+The balance between the bittersweet chocolate, salted caramel, and a soft bun is pure perfection!